Hamish Duncan

 MRCVS GPCertSAS, Certificate in Small Animal Surgery*

-Carlos graduated with a degree in Veterinary Science from Madrid in 2001 and since 2003, has been mostly based in the Midlands with a 4 year break to return to Spain to set up his own small animal practice with his wife Emma.
+Carlos graduated with a degree in Veterinary Science from Madrid in 2001 and since 2003, has mostly been based in the Midlands with a 4 year break to return to Spain to set up his own small animal practice with his wife Emma.
 Carlos’ UK-based small animal experience is extensive, working for corporate, independent and PDSA practices in a permanent and locum vet capacity.
 He is also holder of a Postgraduate Certificate in Small Animal Surgery, and in his last role, was responsible for carrying out orthopaedic and soft tissues surgeries referred from other practices within his veterinary group.
 Carlos’ experience and training enables him to carry out many procedures which would normally need to be referred to a specialist referral centre.
 In March 2020, Carlos attended a training course on cruciate ligament repair in the knee using the cranial closing wedge osteotomy technique (CCWO), expanding his surgical skills and the impressive portfolio of cruciate repair techniques available at 387 Vets.

 Selenia Davolio